Jcc329/Jessica_DATA606/README.md

 <a href="https://github.com/Jcc329/Jessica_DATA606/blob/main/Cleaned_Data/CleanSteamGameData%20(1).zip">Cleaned Data</a>
 <a href="https://github.com/Jcc329/Jessica_DATA606/blob/main/Raw_data/RawSteamGameData.zip">Raw Data</a>

-The descriptive statistics and Pandas Profile can be viewed by running the following notebook: <a href="url">Pandas Profiling of Steam Data</a>
+The descriptive statistics and Pandas Profile can be viewed by running the following notebook: <a href="https://github.com/Jcc329/Jessica_DATA606/blob/main/Notebooks/3.%20EDA%20with%20Pandas%20Profiling.ipynb">Pandas Profiling of Steam Data</a>

 A larger dataset was used for the remainder of this project.
-This was run for 18 hours and resulted in 18,424 games.
+This was run for 18 hours and resulted in a raw count of 18,424 games.
 This data could not be stored on Github due to a large file size (152 MB unzipped, about 35 MB zipped), but is available upon request.

+After initial exploration and additional processing of the data (see figure4), the final dataset is 14,952 rows and 79 columns.

 Features of interest include:
-(This list has been updated based on the finalized fields pulled from the API).

 - Game Type ('type')
 - Game Name ('name')
 - app ID ('steam_appid')
 - Required Age to Play ('required_age')
 - Is the Game Free ('is_free')
 - Detailed Game Description ('detailed_description')
-- About Game text ('about_the_game')
 - Short Game Description ('short_description')
-- Supported languages ('supported_languages' - field will be broken into columns for each language)
-- Developer ('developers')
-- Publisher ('publishers')
 - Supported Platforms ('platforms' - will be broken out into columns for each, ex. mac, windows, linux)
 - Category Tags ('categories' broken out into columns, ex.
 Single-Player, PvP, Downloadable Content, etc.)
 - Game Genre Tags ('genres' - will be broken into columns, ex. action, RPG, Indie)
-- Release Date ('release_date')
-- Notes on game content such as age suitability ('content_descriptors')
 - Weighted average review score on steam ('Review Score')
 - Description of review score ('Review Score Description', ex.
 Overwhelmingly positive)
 - Text from up to 20 top reviews based on upvotes ('Top Reviews by Upvotes')
 - Number of positive reviews ('positive')
 - Number of negative reviews ('negative')
-- Average user scores collected by metacritic ('userscore')
 - Range representing the number of people owning a game on steam ('owners')
-- Average playtime since March 2009, minutes ('average_forever')
-- Average playtime in the last two weeks, minutes ('average_2weeks')
-- Median playtime since March 2009, minutes ('median_forever')
-- Median playtime in the last two weeks, minutes ('median_2weeks')
 - Game price now ('price')
 - Game price at release ('initialprice')
 - Current game discount in percent ('discount')